Public Education Collective Bargaining Academy

 Academy Structure

 The Academy takes place over three days.
-Each day starts at 8:30 am and concludes on the last day at 4:30 pm.
-The evenings of days two and three will be used for preparation and exercises.
-Registrants are reminded that given the nature of the simulation, timing of events is somewhat fluid and certain activities may take place outside the normal work day.
+Each day starts at 8:30 am and work into the evenings will be required on days one and two.
+Day three concludes at 4:30 pm.
+Registrants should be aware that given the nature of the simulation, timing of some activities will take place outside of the normal work day.
+The evening work will include working in a team in a bargaining simulation.

 Success in the academy is directly related to the energy and commitment of the participants!